Design and Layout

 Overall, Makemynewspaper.com has had virtually across the board success with pictures, but we strongly recommend that you abide by the guidelines and specifications listed here to ensure your satisfaction with the final product.

-FOR IMPACT ONLY: Since Impact uses toner, there may be a point where extensive color saturation on a full page or nearly the entire page may cause variances in the color throughout and possibly create creases in the imaged areas.
-Keep this in mind before ordering impact.
-You may need to reduce the amount of ink required per page.
+FOR IMPACT ONLY: Digital printing is not the same as web-press printing.
+In digital, extensive color saturation on a full page or nearly the entire page may cause variances in the color throughout and possibly create creases in the imaged areas.
+Keep this in mind before ordering newspapers that will be printed digitally.
 This is a rare occurrence, but has happened.

 We suggest all images (pictures, photos or scans) uploaded into your newspaper be at least 300 dpi for optimum printing.
 They do not need to be larger than that.
 Be aware that the more you enlarge your image, the less quality your picture will have.
 Makemynewspaper.com holds no responsibility for the quality of the images within the pdf's sent to us for publication, or through our Designer.